IN A DAY

 Trekking in Ladakh ought to be on any traveller's bucket list.
 In every hike the shifting scenery unfurls itself at every viewpoint as if it were a gallery of the world's most beautiful sights.

 Surrounded by towering pine trees and lush green snow-capped mountains, you might feel as if you are in Switzerland.
-A climb over a mountain and the scenery reloads into an arid landscape with jagged rocks, clumps of mud that cling to the hillface, resilient bushes growing up from the dust - the cinematic language of the Wild West or the Great Outback.
+A climb over a mountain and the scenery reloads into an arid landscape with jagged rocks, clumps of mud that cling to the hill face, resilient bushes growing up from the dust - the cinematic language of the Wild West or the Great Outback.
 A short walk over a hill from here delivers you a panorama of vivid green grass and crystal blue lakes where you could be in Scotland or New Zealand.
-Yet this is just one place and there is nowhere like this in the world

 Hike up Stok Kangri (6,200 metres above sea level) from our camp and immerse yourself in the dizzying beauty of the Himalayas.
 We organise many treks through our sister travel agency Luna Ladakh, varying in terrain and difficulty.
 For those wishing to totally escape modern society, there is the famous 21 day trek ending on full moon in Lamayuru with its moonlike craters and pockmarked earth.

-For a list of treks please check the following link:
+For a list of treks, please contact us on

 Take a walk from camp, through the quiet village of Chuchot, to visit the camel sanctuary, a long running project which cares for and re-homes the Bactrian Double Humped Camels, a species which until recently, had nearly disappeared from the area.
 Spend a morning or afternoon learning about the project, feeding the animals and even going for a short ride.